olebole/irafdoc/doc/astutil.ccdtime.rst

   <p>
-  where mag is the fiducial magnitude, sky is the value computed using the quadratic formula for the specified moon phase and the database coefficients, the <tt>"pixel"</tt> size is computed using the CCD pixel size and the telescope scale from the database, and sum is the specified CCD binning factor.
+  where mag is the fiducial magnitude, sky is the value computed using the quadratic formula for the specified moon phase and the database coefficients, the <span style="font-family: monospace;">"pixel"</span> size is computed using the CCD pixel size and the telescope scale from the database, and sum is the specified CCD binning factor.
   </p>